T3kton/t3kton.github.io/_sources/contractor/TryIt.txt

 Network Configuration
 ~~~~~~~~~~~~~~~~~~~~~

-The setupWizzard has pre-loaded the database with a stand in host to represent
+The setupWizard has pre-loaded the database with a stand in host to represent
 the contractor VM and has flagged it as pre-built.
 It has also created
 a site called `site1` and some base DNS configuration.
 It also took the network
 of the primary interface and loaded it into the database named 'main'.